hanmindev/hanmindev/README.md

 ### Hi there 👋 I'm [Hanmin Kim](https://hanmin.dev/)
 * I'm a Computer Science student at the University of Toronto St. George Campus
-* I'm currently at Citadel as a Software Engineering Intern.
-I was at Roblox as a Software Engineer Intern in the summer!
+* I've done Software Engineering Internships at Citadel and Roblox!

 ⚡ Fun facts about me:
 * I can type at 80 WPM using [one hand](https://youtube.com/shorts/L4qHOcTEYSc)